Poem of Quotes - Poetry, Quotations, and Relationships

 Cliche

-An overused word or phrase.
+An overused word or phrase that is well-known and used throughout the general population.
 Example: I'm so hungry I could eat a horse.

 Homonym